George Kennedy (sports promoter): Sports career

 In 1916, Kendall's hockey team won its first Stanley Cup, but a fire in May destroyed the gymnasium.
 The loss of the club and the failure of the Montreal Canadians professional lacrosse club forced an end to the CAC.
 A new organization, the Club de Hockey Canadien, was formed, its principal asset the hockey team, although the new organization continued to promote boxing and wrestling.

 In 1917, Kendall was instrumental in the forming of the National Hockey League (NHL).
 Kendall, along with the owners of the Montreal Wanderers, Ottawa Senators and Quebec Bulldogs was fed up with the disagreements with the Toronto franchise owner, Eddie Livingstone.
 The group, a majority of the directors of the NHA, voted to suspend the operations of the NHA, and form another professional league without Livingstone.
 The new league, except for its name, was the same league, having adopted the constitution, trophy and playing rules of the NHA.
 The suspension of the NHA and the formation of the NHL was intended to be only for a single year, but the dispute with Livingstone dragged on.
 The NHA's championship trophy, the O'Brien Cup, which the Canadiens had won in 1917, would remain in the care of Kennedy until his death in 1921.
 Just before the 1918–19 season Kendall and the other NHL owners, met without Livingstone and voted to suspend the NHA permanently.

-That same season, Kendall's Canadiens won the championship of the NHL and travelled to Seattle, Washington, to play off for the 1919 Stanley Cup Finals.
+That same season, Kendall's Canadiens won the championship of the NHL and travelled to Seattle, Washington, to play off for the 1919 Stanley Cup Final.
 Kendall, along with most of the Canadiens' roster of players, became ill with the Spanish flu and was hospitalized.
 The series itself was cancelled and Joe Hall of the Canadiens died of the illness four days later.

 Kendall himself never fully recovered from the illness and he died at age 39 on October 19, 1921.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.
 On November 3, 1921, his widow sold the Canadiens hockey team for $11,000 to businessmen Joseph Cattarinich, Leo Dandurand and Louis A. Letourneau.